lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 :Required Parameters:

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
-(Generally should be configured in defaults.yaml)
+(Generally set in defaults.yaml)

 :Optional Parameters: